Ever ridden with your doggo on a motorcycle? If not, why not?

 Just call them out, and they will run to fit onto your motorcycle anywhere and anytime of the day….or night.
 Be it the big pocket of your riding jacket, a backpack, side car or what-have-you, they will happily oblige and hop right on.
 However, not all dogs are comfortable riding on a motorcycle; be it for the sake of the motion or the sounds or winds or the dust.

-But, for the dogs that are comfortable, not only do they seem to have a ton of fun, but so will the rider as well.
-And then there are the spectators, who’ll not only have fun watching this unusual sight but will make the dog (and the owner) feel nothing less than a celebrity!
+But, for the dogs that are comfortable, not only do they seem to have a ton of fun, but so will the master (rider) as well.
+And then there are the spectators, who’ll not only have fun watching this unusual sight but will make the dog (and the master) feel nothing less than a celebrity!
 After all, seeing someone riding a motorcycle with a dog is definitely a rare sight, but for those who have close relationships with their dogs, they really wouldn’t have it any other way.